 You can help reduce impacts and conflicts.
 Public Land is a shared resourced and a shared responsibility.

-- Contact the leaseholder prior to traveling on private or leased land – call 310-ESRD for assistance.
+- Contact the leaseholder prior to travelling on private or leased land – call 310-3773 for assistance.

 - Check weather and avoid travel on wet trails.